 Patience, my apprentice.
 (It’s a marathon, not a sprint to the finish line).

 CSA takes time to see results.
-We have customers that have been with us for over 5 years, and they all say it took about 2-3 years before they learned how to consistently use the box’s full contents.
+We have customers who have been with us for over 5 years, and they all say it took about 2-3 years before they learned how to consistently use the box’s full contents.

 That means you will waste some food on the front end, as you go through your learning curve.